thearn/examgen/README.md

 properly for LaTeX rendering.

-The `exam.add_section()` method will actually accept any function that returns two strings as a problem generator.
-This way the code can be easily extended by users.
+The `exam.add_section()` method will actually accept any function that returns two strings as a problem generator, in addition to a text alias.
+This way, the code can be easily extended to new subject areas.

-Over time, I plan on extending built-in support for problem types from elementry algebra and trigonometry through calculus, differential equations, and linear algebra (and likely beyond).
+Over time, I plan on extending built-in support for problem types from elementary algebra and trigonometry through calculus, differential equations, and linear algebra (and likely beyond).
 I'm also planning on extending support for generating exams from static sets of problems (rather than purely generated ones).
 This could